osmfoundation/ewg_bidding/projects/openstreetmap-website-notes-refactoring/README.md

 - Include a wireframe of all proposed UI changes
 - Conform to the [CONTRIBUTING.md doc](https://github.com/openstreetmap/openstreetmap-website/blob/master/CONTRIBUTING.md)

-## Side effects
+## Positive effects of this project

-A side effect of this refactoring will be that a recurring error 500 will not be possible anymore, see https://github.com/openstreetmap/openstreetmap-website/issues/2146 for more.
+**Remove bugs and improve stability:**

+- There are situations when the Notes API returns an error 500 right now.
+This refactoring will solve the underlying issue.
+There are multiple issues and even more dupliactes on this topic, eg. https://github.com/openstreetmap/openstreetmap-website/issues/2146.
+- It will also solve edgecases like https://github.com/openstreetmap/openstreetmap-website/issues/3396
+- It will make the API more stable and easier to handle for data consumers of the API as well.
+StreetComplete and NotesReview (https://github.com/ENT8R/NotesReview/issues/113) are two apps that reported related problems.
+- It will make proposed workarounds obsolete which will make the code simpler and reduce maintance burdens, eg. https://github.com/openstreetmap/openstreetmap-website/pull/3617, https://github.com/openstreetmap/openstreetmap-website/issues/3744, https://github.com/openstreetmap/openstreetmap-website/pull/3607, https://github.com/openstreetmap/openstreetmap-website/pull/3608

-## Possible follow up projects
+**Solid foundation for follow up projects:**

-This refactoring will unblock follow possible follow up improvements to the website and api that are not being worked on ATM due to the outdated foundation of the notes system.
+There are multiple issues discussing additions to the notes system.
+They all require a solid foundation which this project will provide.
 For example:

 - Add a `source` flag to notes and comments to indicate the app or website that created the note/comment, see https://github.com/openstreetmap/openstreetmap-website/issues/3932
+- Extend the API for moderation use cases, see https://github.com/openstreetmap/openstreetmap-website/pull/3934
-- Update the notes UI, related to https://github.com/openstreetmap/openstreetmap-website/pull/3386
+- Update the list-of-notes-UI, see https://github.com/openstreetmap/openstreetmap-website/pull/3386
+- Add tags (or similar) to notes, see for example https://github.com/openstreetmap/openstreetmap-website/issues/3932#issuecomment-1440222022